sheuschk/RecipeForMe/Readme.md

-# Simple Cocktail database
+# Simple Recipe database
-Just a help to remember cocktail recipes
+Just a help to remember Recipes.

 ## Installation